 The bill’s titles are written by its sponsor.

 Sponsor and status

 Length: 128 pages

-This bill was introduced on June 11, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 11, 2014, in a previous session of Congress, but it did not receive a vote.

 May 9, 2013